ChristianVisintin/studying-rust/README.md

 An example of how to create a module in Rust, in this example I will create a utils module made up of two submodules: strutils and sysutils.
 This examples shows then, how to invoke the module from the main application.

+### Collections

+An example which shows the most important common collection types.
+(Vector, String, Hash Maps)

 ## License